 With that said, I am sincerely happy I saw the show.
 If you’d like to add a cultural experience to your Chiang Mai visit, then a khantoke dinner is one to consider.
 I’ve read that several places now offer this dinner show but I think it’s best to experience it here at Old Chiang Mai Cultural Center.
 They’re the original.

 As advised, the cost for this khantoke dinner with roundtrip transportation from your hotel is THB 570 per person.
-But you can purchase your ticket in advance through Kkday for just THB 500 each.
-I’m a big fan of Kkday and often use them to find interesting deals when we travel.
+But you can purchase your ticket in advance through Klook.
+I’m a big fan of Klook and often use them to find interesting deals when we travel.

 Thai & Lanna Dances at Old Chiang Mai Cultural Center